 (Confirmation of permanent Subdomain deletion)

-Scroll down to the ‘Domains’ panel and click on the ‘Addon Domains’ link …
+Scroll down to the ‘Domains’ section and click on the ‘Addon Domains’ link …

 (cPanel: Domains – Addon Domains)

-In the ‘Addon Domain’ screen, enter your domain name in the ‘New Domain Name’ field (no http:// or www is required).
+In the ‘Addon Domain’ section, enter your domain name in the ‘New Domain Name’ field (no http:// or www is required).
 Note: cPanel will automatically complete the “Subdomain/FTP Username:” and “Document Root:” fields.